zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/disappearance-of-the-emissary.md

 Primary computer: shutting down at [3238-8-30 11:03:22.498]
 ```

--- Log files recovered from the remains of _Hipparchus_, a medium-sized freighter.
+-- Log files recovered from the remains of _Hipparchus_, a medium-sized interstellar freighter.

 The cracked edges of the gaping hole in the alon dome glitter brightly in the pale light of the distant star.
 The dome finally failed a decade after the mining outpost was abandoned, falling victim to the vicious thermal cycles of the airless moon.